 Recommendations for your cat:

 Feed any one of the age-appropriate Young Again formulas to your cats.
-We have a great track record when it comes to crystals and uroliths and I would not try to modify the diet further, unless testing by a veterinarian indicates that a problem might be developing.
-If you are taking your cat in to see your veterinarian for a wellness check, always see about asking your veterinarian about urine testing, especially for urine pH and specific gravity.
-Blood panels are great, and I specifically encourage you to ask your veterinarian about serum testing for total protein, albumin, BUN, creatinine, calcium, ionized calcium, phosphorus and magnesium.
+We have a great track record when it comes to crystals and uroliths and try to modify the diet further, unless testing by a veterinarian indicates that a problem may be developing.
+If you are taking your cat to see your veterinarian for a wellness check, ask your veterinarian about urine testing, especially for urine pH and specific gravity.
+Blood panels are great, and we encourage you to ask your veterinarian about serum testing for total protein, albumin, BUN, creatinine, calcium, ionized calcium, phosphorus and magnesium.
 Most standard blood panels will include all of these except for the ionized calcium.

 If your cat is consuming one of our age-appropriate foods and a laboratory test comes back that is out of the normal reference range (meaning either too high or too low), in our experience, it generally will not be beneficial to your cat to switch to a prescription diet.
 Chances are that any anomaly is more specific to your cat’s physiology than it is specific to the food.
 If the pH or SG is off then it may be possible to provide a supplement to bring it to a level that suits your individual cat’s condition.
 Please discuss any supplements you may be considering offering to your cat with your veterinarian prior to making any other dietary changes.

-If the serum calcium was high, then I would want to review the diet to make sure excess calcium or vitamin D3 were not the cause (treats and health supplements may contain too much of a good thing) and I would want to raise the urine pH to a level where calcium oxalates are less likely to form.
+If the serum calcium was high, review the diet to make sure excess calcium or vitamin D3 were not the cause (treats and health supplements may contain too much of a good thing) you'll need to raise the urine pH to a level where calcium oxalates are less likely to form.